ZRunner/evolution-game/README.md

 * `left arrow` and `right arrow`: navigate between charts
 * `P`: put the game on pause (or resume)
 * `right click` on a creature to open its details panel

+## How to profile

+First, install the required dependencies from `requirements.txt`

+Then use `py-spy top --subprocesses -- python3 start.py` if you want to get the live view of what functions are taking the most time, or `py-spy record -o profile.svg --subprocesses -- python start.py` for a nice image at the end.